 Physics 275 is the second course in the introductory Physics lab sequence PHYS 174-275-276.
 The course is intended for physics majors and also for science and engineering students who desire a more rigorous introduction to experimental science.
 Experiments are mainly chosen in the general area of mechanics.
 A major component of the course concerns understanding error analysis, both learning how to do it and appreciating what a useful tool it is.
 The Lab meets for four hours each week in Room 3104 of the Physics Building.
-Roughly three hours of this time will be spent working on the lab and one hour in discussion during the lab.
+You should expect that roughly three hours of this time will be spent working on the lab and one hour in discussion with your instructors and other students during the lab.

-Web Site: To get the latest information on Physics 275, check the web site at:
+Web Site: To get the latest information on Physics 275, check ELMS Canvas or:

-http://www.physics.umd.edu/courses/Phys275/index.html
+http://umdphysics.umd.edu/academics/courses/962-physics-275-experimental-physics-i.html